cavo789/blog/blog/XXX/git-config/index.md

 Then you'll do some coding works and the time will come to push towards git using f.i. `git add . ; git commit -m "wip" ; git push` but it'll not directly work.

-Indeed, git will complaint that `myNewFeature` didn't exists remotely and that you need first to create the branch.
+Indeed, git will complain that `myNewFeature` didn't exist remotely and that you need first to create the branch.

 You can git rid of this but adding the two lines below in your `~/.gitconfig`: